Characters: Iron Man Films

 - Badass: Self-identified.
 "It's called 'being a badass'."

-- Badass Normal: Like Tony.
+- Badass Normal: Like Tony, he has no superpowers.

 - BFG: Tony seems to think he's compensating for something.
 Rhodey's reply is "It's called being a badass."